 Once a diagnosis is made, help for individuals with intellectual disability is focused on looking at the individual’s strengths and needs, and the supports he or she needs to function at home, in school/work and in the community.

-Services for people with intellectual disabilities and their families provide support to allow full inclusion in the community.
+Services for people with intellectual disabilities and their families can provide support to allow full inclusion in the community.
 Many different types of supports and services can help, such as:

-- Early intervention (infants and toddlers)
+- Early intervention (infants and toddlers).

-- Special education
+- Special education.

-- Family support (for example, respite care)
+- Family support (for example, respite care support groups for families).

-- Transition services
+- Transition services from childhood to adulthood.

-- Vocational programs
+- Vocational programs.

-- Day programs
+- Day programs for adults.

-- Housing options
+- Housing and residential options.

-- Case management
+- Case management.

 Under federal law (Individuals with Disabilities Education Act, IDEA, 1990), early intervention services work to identify and help infants and toddlers with disabilities.
 Federal law also requires that special education and related services are available free to every eligible child with a disability, including intellectual disability.